cloudbees/cs-onboarding/README.md

 ## How to add more content

 1. Follow the "Getting Started" directions to see how these pages get created in your local environment.
 Take a look at cs-onboarding/content/support or cs-onboarding/content/cloudbees-core as an example and explore to see how to add files.
-The articles (.md files) follow the directory structure.
-The main configuration file for the page is in cs-onboarding/config.toml.
+The articles (.md files) follow the directory structure in the website.
+The main configuration file for the page is in ```cs-onboarding/config.toml ```

 2. Once you have added your files, create a new branch.